mi3osz/EMLI12/README.md

 # EMLI12
-A project created by Team 12 for Embedded Linux
+A project created by Team 12 for Embedded Linux.
 Where the team build the embedded linux setup for a next generation wildlife camera system:
 A camera that takes pictures based on different triggers; that does not need connection to the